davidsneighbour/hugonewsletter.com/README.md

 ## Our work in progress

-As you can see, we're still setting up the website while we prepare for the first newsletter publication.
+As you can see, we're still setting up the website.
 Some of things on our radar are:

-- [ ] Publish the first newsletter.
+- [x] Publish the first newsletter.
+- [ ] Create the newsletter website.
 - [ ] Host previous email newsletters on the website.
 - [ ] Add an RSS feed to the website.